7hat3eird0ne/Word-Index-2/README.md

 ## How to use

+You can start the executible using no commands, which doesn't load any character set, or by writing the filepath to a JSON file as the first argument to preload it

-There are few commands you can use to use it, as seen using the 'h' command:
+There are few commands you can use after starting the executible, as seen using the 'h' command:
 - h
     - Prints help
 - q
     - Quits the program
 - r
-    - Changes the character set
+    - Loads a JSON file a sets the character set to its contents
 - f
     - Translates a string into an index
 - b